-In 1998, Steven Spielberg convened a panel of experts in a Santa Monica hotel to convert the script of Minority Report from science fiction to “future reality.”
-The result was one of the most captivating (albeit mainstream), visualisations of a potential technological future in recent memory.
+In 1998, Steven Spielberg convened a panel of experts in a Santa Monica hotel to convert the script of Minority Report from science fiction to "future reality."
+The result was one of the most captivating (albeit mainstream), visualizations of a potential technological future in recent memory.
 The film is now something of a benchmark for measuring the evolution of certain technologies, in how close the appear like the futuristic creations made by special effects in the film.

-But the process of putting technologists and creators of fiction together in the same room—or even merging the activities in one person’s job description—is hardly limited to big budget productions.
-Corporations, artists, designers, and more all take part in a process that is known by several names, but which is generally recognised now under the name of “design fiction.”
+But the process of putting technologists and creators of fiction together in the same room—or even merging the activities in one person's job description—is hardly limited to big budget productions.
+Corporations, artists, designers, and more all take part in a process that is known by several names, but which is generally recognized now under the name of "design fiction."

-Design fiction is a process of merging fictional worlds with the creative design in this world, hybridising our notions of reality and fiction into particular objects, with a look to the future.
-In his seminal 2009 “Design Fiction: A Short Essay on Design, Science, Fact and Fiction,” Julian Bleecker frames the combination as, “assemblages of various sorts, part story, part material, part idea-articulating prop, part functional software.
-The assembled design fictions are component parts for different kinds of near future worlds.”
+Design fiction is a process of merging fictional worlds with the creative design in this world, hybridizing our notions of reality and fiction into particular objects, with a look to the future.
+In his seminal 2009 "Design Fiction: A Short Essay on Design, Science, Fact and Fiction," Julian Bleecker frames the combination as, "assemblages of various sorts, part story, part material, part idea-articulating prop, part functional software.
+The assembled design fictions are component parts for different kinds of near future worlds."

-Superflux is a design practice specialising in these sorts of assemblages.
+Superflux is a design practice specializing in these sorts of assemblages.
 Their recent Drone Aviary project takes the current interest in drones and projects it forward: showing drones that could be used for advertising, traffic management, surveillance, and naturally, selfies.
 Using prototypes and well-produced videos, Superflux bridges the distance between current technological realities and future possibilities, imagining a future by acting it out with objects.

 There is a sense in which design fiction can be viewed simply as prediction: an attempt to square fact with fiction.
 Designers strive to create a vision so good, the future moves to imitate the art.
 As Bleecker points out, "Minority Report interface" is now a watchword for computer interaction designers.
 The challenge for design fiction becomes whether or not one's insight is good enough that one's creativity can become reality.
 To deploy a less futuristic metaphor: everyone wants to back the winning horse.